-A plant-based shift would transform
+A plant-based shift would be

 Animal agriculture is driving a global water crises.

 But it doesn't end there.
 To quote the Stanford Environmental Law Journal, farming animals for food is "destroying our planet and our ability to thrive on it."
 Our mission is help make connections and debunk common myths using unbiased, credible sources.

 More than 15,000 scientists agree a shift to mostly plant-based diets is an effective step to transition to sustainability.

 Source: “World Scientists' Warning to Humanity: A Second Notice," BioScience, Nov.
 2017